 Change Type Modified

-Specialties Affected Neurology, immunology, primary care billing for MS patients
+Specialties Affected Neurology, infusion therapy, immunology, primary care managing MS patients

-CMS Transfer Factor Multiple Sclerosis Coverage Criteria and Medical Necessity Requirements 2026
+CMS Transfer Factor for Multiple Sclerosis Coverage Criteria and Medical Necessity Requirements 2026

 Coverage Indications at a Glance